 What is an ABLE Account?

 In late 2014, Congress passed the Achieving a Better Life Experience (ABLE) Act, which authorized states to create tax-free savings accounts that could be used to pay for disability-related expenses without affecting an individual’s eligibility for means-tested government programs.
-Only individuals whose disability occurred prior to their turning 26 can hold an ABLE account.
+Only individuals whose disability occurred prior to their turning 26 can hold ABLE accounts.
 Most ABLE programs allow eligible individuals to participate regardless of their state of residence.

 Only one ABLE Act account can be established per individual but there is no limitation on the number of individuals who can contribute to that one account.
 Total contributions for the benefit of a given ABLE Act beneficiary cannot exceed $15,000 in a single year, the maximum federal gift tax exclusion ($15,000 in 20197).